mahoney1/test/acl_trading.md

       "lastName": "Doe"
     }

-Then click on the **UPDATE** button on the bottom left to update the business network with the new model file additions.

-4. Create an Identity (still logged in as admin) in the ID registry  for an identity with ID `regId101` and map it to the Participant regulator '101' created above.
+5. Create an Identity in the ID registry  for an identity with ID `regId101` and map it to the Participant regulator '101' created above.

 At this point, the Regulator can now see the history of system transactions in Composer's Historian, due to the system ACL rules defined earlier.
 But at this point, he cannot see his own participant profile.

-5. Add the following rule:
+6. Add the following rule:

 Rule: